Top Six Business Vloggers — And What They Are Doing Right

 Our culture is characterised by a preoccupation with immediacy, and thus, content may ‘die’ quite soon after its inception.
 Keeping up with producing new content works to keep alive what you’ve already released.

 With regard to means of production, your smartphone is the only mandatory tool you ever need.
 However, with a few minor investments, you can instantaneously elevate your level of production to match any pro-vlogger out there.

 The extra bits and bobs to start with include a smartphone-compatitible tripod such as this handy Joby, a microphone like this Rode, and a wide-screen lens for smartphones.
 Investing a relatively small sum in these equipment will likely come in handy in your pursuit for content success.

 Above and beyond hardware, key is to deploy a suitable platform for recording, editing, distributing and curating your videos.
-Social will continue to serve as the main aggregate media to reach a wider audience, but seeing how that landscape is developing in terms of the nature of content and interaction, you might want to look for solutions — such as Struu — supporting the creation and distribution of more professional insights.
+Social will continue to serve as the main aggregate media to reach a wider audience, but seeing how that landscape is developing in terms of the nature of content and interaction, you might want to look for solutions such as Struu to support the creation and distribution of more professional insights.

 In addition, when facing broader content success through your elevated expert profile, Struu allows you to move on from free releases to monetising your video content.

 To answer the question: start with an opinion you have, a work-technique you master or a bit of knowledge you’ve immersed yourself in.
 Start with the phone in your pocket, and start recording.

 Don’t worry about your first video not going viral or changing the world.
 Don’t let yourself be discouraged by small tremors along the way, they’re part of the game.
 And don’t worry about the quality not at first being the same as with the popular counterparts.
 We learn as we do.